-Although we believe we have adequately reserved for our uncertain tax positions, no assurance can be given that the final outcome of these matters will not be different.
-We adjust these reserves in light of changing facts and circumstances, such as the closing of a tax audit.
-To the extent that the final outcome of these matters is different than the amounts recorded, such differences may impact the provision for income taxes in the period in which such determination is made.
-The provision for income taxes includes the impact of reserve provisions and changes to reserves that are considered appropriate, as well as any related interest or penalties.
+We recognize tax benefits from uncertain tax positions if we believe that it is more likely than not that the tax position will be sustained on examination by the taxing authorities based on the technical merits of the position.
+Although we believe we have adequately reserved for our uncertain tax positions (including net interest and penalties), we can provide no assurance that the final tax outcome of these matters will not be different.
+We make adjustments to these reserves in accordance with income tax accounting guidance when facts and circumstances change, such as the closing of a tax audit.
+To the extent that the final tax outcome of these matters is different from the amounts recorded, such differences may impact the provision (benefit) for income taxes in the period in which such determination is made.
+We record interest and penalties related to our uncertain tax positions in our provision (benefit) for income taxes.